Silicon Valley tech start-up Anduril raises $200 million to create a software-driven Defense Dept. contractor

 But over the past decade, the Pentagon has expressed a desire to work more closely with Silicon Valley’s commercial-facing tech companies, which lead the country’s development of artificial intelligence.

 Anduril’s military work so far appears to be relatively small and limited to a handful of software-intensive programs.
-The federal spending database USASpending.gov shows roughly $28 million in contract awards for Anduril, a pittance for a defense contractor of any size.
+The federal spending database USASpending.gov shows roughly $28 million in contract awards for Anduril, a pittance for all but the smallest defense contractors.
 The database does not include classified contracts, however.